Ryan3Lima/AZ-playas-endorheic-watersheds/README.md

 ## Analysis

-The `Notebooks\` directory has a jupyter notebooks with code showing how the playas and endoheic basins were delinated.
+The `Notebooks\` directory has a jupyter notebooks with code showing how the playas and endoheic basins were delinated from the National Hydrography Dataset.